15 Interesting Facts About African Wild Dogs. Habitat, hunting, great caretakers & much more.

 Much as wolves, domestic dogs, and African wild dogs all belong in the Canidae family, the evolutional separation happened more than 2 million years before that of the wolf and dog.
 Adaptations in teeth, digits on the feet, and coat among others separate dogs and wolves from the African wild dog.

-5. Where Do African Wild Dogs Live?
+5. African Wild Dogs Habitat

 African wild dogs (painted dogs) are very adaptable animals and can live in many environments, from savannah, and woodland to floodplains.
-These areas are good homes for other animals that the African Wilddog preys on for food.
+These areas are good homes for other animals that the African Wild dog preys on for food.

 This very adaptable nature means that the African wild dog is sparsely spread all over most countries in Africa.